Book completion counter!

-My methods introduce the kind of sex women enjoy and want more of—because it includes women’s fulfillment.
+My philosophy introduce the kind of sex women enjoy and want more of—because it includes women’s fulfillment.

-It’s not that women don’t like sex; it’s that the type of sex we’re having doesn’t work for women.
+It’s not that women don’t like sex; it’s that typical sex doesn’t thrill many women.

 What 7th grade sex ed never taught us.